Protecting the Edge: Ultrafast Laser Modified C-shaped Glass Edges: Introduction

-Non-diffracting beams as subtle laser tools for single-pass cutting of transparent materials have been recently used to generate beveled\cite{jenne2018high} or chamfered\cite{ungaro2021using} edges.
-Here, most intuitively, the processing optics is inclined with respect to the workpiece,\cite{flamm2021ultrafast} requiring sensitive phase corrections to the perturbed optical field.\cite{jenne2018high, cheng2020aberration, ungaro2021using} Besides serious disadvantages in machining, such as the need for a precise 5-axis system\cite{flamm2021ultrafast} or a vanishingly small working distance, there are simple optical reasons that prevent the production of shaped edges with 45-deg angles using these concepts.
-Light's critical refraction angle at the tilted glass interface amounts to $\sim$ 40-deg (at inclination angle 90-deg and refractive index $n=1.5$).\cite{ungaro2021using} As the non-diffracting beam is fed by field components propagating along the cone-angle towards the optical axis,\cite{mcgloin2005bessel} the maximum inclination angle is further reduced, resulting in highest feasible chamfer angles that amount to $\sim$ 30-deg.\cite{jenne2018high, ungaro2021using}
+Nondiffracting beams as subtle laser tools for single-pass cutting of transparent materials have been recently used to generate beveled\cite{jenne2018high} or chamfered\cite{ungaro2021using} edges.
+Here, most intuitively, the processing optics is inclined with respect to the workpiece,\cite{flamm2021ultrafast} requiring sensitive phase corrections to the perturbed optical field.\cite{jenne2018high, cheng2020aberration, ungaro2021using} Besides serious disadvantages in machining, such as the need for a precise five-axis system\cite{flamm2021ultrafast} or a vanishingly small working distance, there are simple optical reasons that prevent the production of shaped edges with $45^{\circ}$ angles using these concepts.
+Light's critical refraction angle at the tilted glass interface amounts to $\sim$ $40^{\circ}$ (at inclination angle $90^{\circ}$ and refractive index $n=1.5$).\cite{ungaro2021using} As the nondiffracting beam is fed by field components propagating along the cone-angle toward the optical axis,\cite{mcgloin2005bessel} the maximum inclination angle is further reduced, resulting in highest feasible chamfer angles that amount to $\sim$ $30^{\circ}$.\cite{jenne2018high, ungaro2021using}